Relativistic magnetohydrodynamics in the early Universe: Introduction

 In \Sec{FLRW}, the FLRW geometry of an isotropic and homogeneous expanding Universe is reviewed.
 This is considered to describe the metric tensor over which the MHD conservation laws are studied.
 The perturbations of the metric tensor induced by the velocity and magnetic fields are assumed to be subdominant, such that the backreaction of the metric tensor perturbations on the MHD equations can be neglected.
 In \Sec{perfect_fluid_hydro}, the conservation laws of a fully relativistic perfect fluid in the absence of electromagnetic fields on an expanding Universe are presented.
 Linear perturbations of these equations in the form of sound waves are described in \Sec{sound_waves}.
-The extension to imperfect fluids (with viscous and heat transfer contributions) is then briefly discussed in \Sec{viscosity}.
+The extension to imperfect fluids (with viscous and heat transfer contributions) is then discussed in \Sec{viscosity}, and a review of the estimate of the shear and bulk viscosities, and of the thermal conductivity of the primordial plasma is presented in \Sec{transport_coeffs}.
 In \Sec{Maxwell_sec}, Maxwell equations in an expanding background are reviewed, introducing the definitions of comoving electromagnetic fields and current density (\Sec{comoving_EM}), together with the covariant formulation of the generalized Ohm's law (\Sec{cov_ohms}), required to describe the current density for relativistic fluid bulk motion.
+We review the values of the conductivity in the primordial Universe and show that its ratio to the Hubble time is in general very large, justifying the usual MHD description where the displacement current is neglected.
 In \Sec{MHD_eom}, the MHD conservation laws in an expanding Universe for a relativistic charged fluid are described, combining the equations of motion of the fluid with Maxwell equations.
 Linear MHD perturbations in an expanding Universe are studied in \Secss{alfven_waves}{magnetosonic}.
 In \Sec{boris_correction}, the Boris correction is introduced, which allows to correct the Alfv\'en speed when it becomes relativistic, even in the subrelativistic limit of bulk flow velocities.
 We conclude and summarize the set of equations presented in this work in \Sec{conclusions}.